AZLabs, the freedom to innovate in privacy

 - Loading dock with large external door access

-- GSA-approved containers for classified storage
+- GSA-approved containers for classified storage as available

 AZLabs lies adjacent to Phoenix-Mesa Gateway Airport, Arizona State University Polytechnic campus, Chandler-Gilbert Community College, and Embry-Riddle Aeronautical University Mesa.
 This strategic location offers tenants proximity to existing restricted airspace and military operations areas (MOAs), via three 10,000-foot runways, taxiways, aircraft parking, and access to fuel for U.S. Government and military patrons.

 Mesa has a long and proud history in aviation and aerospace.
 With nearly perfect flying weather all year, Mesa is home to two airports that were instrumental in the training of military pilots.

 In 1941, Williams Air Force Base was built to serve as the Army Air Corps West Coast Training Center where thousands of pilots were trained for battle in World War II.